Pricing

 If the customer accepts an exchange, they’ll be continuing their customer relationship with your brand, which is likely to result in more lifetime customer revenue, more customer referrals, and lower new customer acquisition costs.
 Despite taking a small loss on writing off the initial product, you’ll be able to drive much more ongoing revenue in the long run from that customer relationship.

 Returnless refunds are also more environmentally sustainable than asking a customer to ship back the product.
-Especially if the product is large or bulky, encouraging donation or recycling can reduce greenhouse gas emissions and may help others in need.
+Especially if the product is large or bulky, encouraging donation or recycling can reduce greenhouse gas emissions and help you avoid contributing to the landfill waste problem.

 Optimizing the returns experience